danorder/All-In-One-V400-SR-Official-Klipper-/Ideamaker/readme.md

 Coming soon pla , petg , nylon abs tpu etc. a few things need to be checked.
+To be considered gen 1 / beta profiles may or may not be hit and miss with varying brands ambient temps etc. profiles will be added / updated as per feedback or whatever Filament i have in stock.
+Note overture tends to be generally slow / common brand if problematic slow down this generally changes widely depending on the color.